Other Leaves: Colorado

 - An employer may not terminate or discipline an employee who responds to a subpoena to testify in a criminal proceeding or to participate in the preparation of a criminal proceeding.
 See Crime Victim Leave.

 - A covered employer must provide victims of domestic abuse, stalking or sexual assault with leave to seek legal assistance or medical care, to secure their homes or to seek a protective order.
 See Domestic Violence Leave.

 - An employer may not terminate an employee, deprive an employee of any job benefits, or harass, threaten or coerce an employee because the employee receives a jury summons.
 See Jury Duty Leave.

-- An employer must give an unpaid leave to members of the National Guard or US military reserve for training with the US military.
+- An employer must provide unpaid leave to members of the National Guard or US military reserve.
 See Military Leave.